 - Love the ones who love them.
 Get to know the new boyfriend or girlfriend and appreciate why your grandchild thinks this person is special.

+“Grandchildren are the dots that connect the lines from generation to generation,” wrote Lois Wyse, the author of Funny, You Don’t Look Like a Grandmother.
 The joy of being a grandparent is great.
-Enjoy it at every stage with these tips.
-Be a smart and loving grandparent.
+And you can enjoy it at every stage with these tips.
+Take the time to be a smart and loving grandparent.

 I still remember the fun competition on Saturday nights playing the board game, Parcheesi, with my grandmother.

-What is your favorite thing to do with your grandchild?
+What is your favorite thing to do with your grandchildren?
 Let us know in comments.